Kaiabbey/StocktakeApp/README.md

 #3 import the stocktakeapp.sql file into your mysql database

-#4 Open the Mainapplication folder in visual studio or code editer of your choice
+#4 Open the StocktakeMain folder in visual studio or code editer of your choice

 #5 run 'npm install' to download all the required dependencies